OH1KK/KiwiSDR-antenna-switch-extension/README.md

 This MS-S7-WEB is antenna switch extension to KiwiSDR software defined radio.

 This extensions controls LZ2RR's MS-S7 antenna switch using MS-S7-WEB remote control unit.
-MS-S7 antenna switch has seven antenna connectors so you can select from several different listening antennas.
+MS-S7 antenna switch has seven antenna connectors so you can select wetween several different listening antennas.

 You can buy MS-S7 and MS-S7-WEB hardware pieces from ebay.

+### Required hardware

+You need hardware KiwiSDR software defined receiver, MS-S7 antenna switch and MS-S7-WEB remote control unit.

-### Depencies
+### Software depencies

-This is extension to KiwiSDR receiver.

 ms-s7-web script uses curl for communication. unzip is needed during installation.
+These are not istalled on KiwiSDR by default.

 Open ssh connection to your KiwiSDR as root user.

-Install depencies to your KiwiSDR
+Install software depencies to your KiwiSDR

     apt-get install curl unzip